 Step 10: Place the cooked pita bread into a paper bag and close the bag.
 Do the same with the remaining dough.
 The pita bread will stay soft if you cool it off in the paper bag.

-Pro Tip: Another option is to wrap the warm pita bread in a clean dishtowel.
+Pro Tip: Another option is to wrap the warm Middle Eastern bread in a clean dishtowel.
 Repeat with the remaining dough.

-You may also be interested in this Arabic flatbread recipe from Priya at icampinmykitchen.com.
+You may also be interested in this Arabic flatbread recipe.
 It's crips on the outside and soft and chewy in the middle.

-🫓 How to Store & Reheat Pita Bread
+๐ซ How to Store & Reheat Middle Eastern Pita Bread

-Store cooled pita bread in a ziplock bag.
-To reheat pita bread, heat in a toaster, over an open flame, or in a hot pan before serving.
+Store cooled Middle Eastern bread in a ziplock bag.
+You can reheat it in a toaster, over an open flame, or in a hot pan before serving.

-Using either a pizza stone or a cast-iron skillet is a must for this recipe.
-Whichever you decide to use, be sure to heat it in the 500° F oven for 15 minutes first.
-How long should you cook the pita?
-Let’s just say I have experimented enough for both of us.
-I have found that cooking the bread for three minutes, then quickly flipping over for an additional minute helps to achieve the perfect pita pocket.
+Using either a pizza stoneย or a cast-iron skillet is a must when making Middle Eastern pita bread.
+Whichever you decide to use, be sure to heat it in the 500ยฐF oven for 15 minutes first.
+I have found that cooking the pita bread for 2 minutes, then quickly flipping over for an additional minute helps to achieve the perfect puff.

-- Pita bread makes amazing sandwiches, including Israeli Sabich Sandwiches.
+- Middle Eastern bread makes amazing sandwiches, including an Israeli Sabich Sandwich.

 Ingredients